eavonius/powerdelivery/getting-started.markdown

 # Getting Started

+If you want to enable developers to deploy a product on their own computers and test it, then they or others may deploy it to other environments and eventually on to production, this is what powerdelivery does.
+It adheres to the tenets of [continuous delivery](http://www.continuousdelivery.org) enabling you to lock down VMs and cloud resources so they only get changed through scripts.
+If your IT assets are a mess because too many hands are on them - this is for you.

 This page provides a walkthrough of getting setup and building a simple automated build to demonstrate some of the core features of powerdelivery.
 We'll just scratch the surface - to automate the release of your product, you'll want to read the rest of the topics when you're done here.

 <a name="setup"></a>